Leonardo-Boss/suckless-site/www.suckless.org/common/style_guide.md

 software written in C, because of its tendency to complexity and its hidden pitfalls like expensive function calls in loops or too many inlines.

-All these problems do not happen with C, because C is to simple for being misused in our opinion.
+All these problems do not happen with C, because C is too simple for being misused in our opinion.

 So the second rule of this style guide concludes: